wahoy3/CleaningDataCourseProject/CodeBook.md

 ### Creating and storing the tidy datafile

-The tidy data file is created using the R-script `run_analysis.R` within this repository.
+The tidy data file is created using the R-script [run_analysis.R](run_analysis.R) within this repository.
-The following steps have been performed and are largely commented also within the R code.
+The following steps have been performed by and are largely commented within the R code.

 #### Prerequisites